Cold Heart (Pnau remix): Music and lyrics

-"Cold Heart (Pnau remix)" was penned by John, Andrew Meecham, Bernie Taupin, Dean Meredith, Nicholas Littlemore, Peter Mayes and Sam Littlemore, with the production completed by the latter three, who form the group Pnau.
-The song has a duration time of three minutes and 22 seconds and was composed in the time signature of 4/4 and the key of B minor, with a tempo of 116 beats per minute.
-Constructed in the verse–chorus form, the verses have an Fm7–Bm7–Em7 chord progression, while the bridges follows a Bm7–Em7–G-Fm7 sequence.
+"Cold Heart (Pnau remix)" was written by John, Andrew Meecham, Bernie Taupin, Dean Meredith, Nicholas Littlemore, Peter Mayes and Sam Littlemore, with the production completed by the latter three, who form the group Pnau.
+The song has a duration time of three minutes and 22 seconds and was composed in the time signature of 4/4 and the key of B-flat minor, with a tempo of 116 beats per minute.
+The song is constructed in the verse–chorus form and uses the chord progression B♭m7–E♭m7–G♭-Fm7.
 The song was released for digital download and streaming in various countries by EMI and Mercury on 13 August 2021 as the lead single from John's 32nd studio album The Lockdown Sessions (2021).
 Paying homage to John's career, it interpolates his songs "Rocket Man" (1972), "Kiss the Bride" (1983), "Sacrifice" (1989) and "Where's the Shoorah?"
 (1976).
-The sample of "Where's the Shoorah?" appears at the three-minute mark, with a tempo from 116 bpm to 130 bpm and a key shifted from an E-flat major to B-flat minor.
+The sample of "Where's the Shoorah?" appears at the 3:19 mark, with a tempo from 116 BPM to 130 BPM and a key shifted from an E-flat major to B-flat minor.
 "Cold Heart (Pnau remix)" is an upbeat, contemporary synth-pop, dance, dance-pop and pop song, with club, disco and house beats.
-The lyrics transmit the chorus from "Rocket Man", which includes "And I think it's gonna be a long, long time 'til touchdown brings me 'round again to find / I'm not the man they think I am at home", and verses from "Sacrifice", such as "Cold, cold heart / hard done by you / Some things look better baby / Just passing through".
+The lyrics transmit the chorus from "Rocket Man", which includes "And I think it's gonna be a long, long time 'til touchdown brings me 'round again to find / I'm not the man they think I am at home", and verses from "Sacrifice", such as "Cold, cold heart / hardened by you / Some things look better baby / Just passing through".
 They describe a relationship that has taken a turn for the worse due to the hardening of the singer's heart.